-Let's take $t=t_0$ the initial moment of time and divide the time interval $\left[t_0,t\right]$ on $N$ segments.
-At each time segment, evolution of the total density matrix is governed by a respective infinitesimal evolution operator.
-The total evolution operator $\hat{U}\left(t_0,t\right)$ is a product of infinitesimal operators at each of the segments.
+Let us divide the time interval $\left[t_0,t\right]$ on $N$ segments.
+At each of the time segments, evolution of the total density matrix is governed by a corresponding infinitesimal evolution operator.
+The total evolution operator $\hat{U}(t_0,t)$ is a product of the infinitesimal operators for each of the time segments.
 By inserting $N-1$ identity operators at respective $N-1$ moments of time and taking the limit $N\to\infty$, we obtain matrix elements of the total evolution operator in the next form

-where $\int\mathcal{D}\left[\bar{z}(\tau),z(\tau)\right]$ denotes functional integration over the set of trajectories starting at $z\left(t_0\right)=z_0$ and ending at $z(t)=z_N=z$,
+where $\int\mathcal{D}[\bar{z}(\tau),z(\tau)]$ denotes functional integration over the set of trajectories starting at $z(t_0)=z_0$ and ending at $z(t)=z_N=z$,

-and $\int\mathcal{D}\left[\mathbf{\bar{\boldsymbol{\phi}}^{(B)}}(\tau),\mathbf{\boldsymbol{\phi}^{(B)}}(\tau)\right]$ denotes path integrals over the set of trajectories of all the bath modes,
+and $\int\mathcal{D}[\bm{\bar{\phi}^{(B)}}(\tau),\bm{\phi^{(B)}}(\tau)]$ denotes path integrals over the set of trajectories of all the bath modes,